chrisy781/Computer_Vision_Group_27/readme.md

 *Figure 15: results on the tiled OpenImagesV6 set*

-Below the results on the driving range can be seen:
+The figure below shows the result on the driving range example using the tiled OpenImagesV6 trained model:

 ![Normal](/figures/driving_range_tiled_open_images_2.png)